By Phil Roberts…

 Raff adores working across geographies and cultures.
 “I liken it to operating in a foreign language.
 You don’t just learn and know about that language, you learn about the nature of language,” he explains.
 Designing with sun angles in mind is completely different in Bangkok than it is in Toronto, and it is contrasting considerations of that nature that Raff find intriguing.

-At the Bluepoint Sales Pavilion in Phuket, Thailand, they used wood plastic composite (WPC) to create a structure with a sweeping canopy.
+At the Bluepoint Sales Pavilion in Phuket, Thailand, they used wood plastic composite (WPC) to create a structure with a sweeping canopy, similar to the type of composite boards used for decking, for example those found at https://www.thecompositedecking.co.uk/composite-decking-boards/.
 WPC is different from wood in that it can bend, which allowed them to play with the curve.

 In Phang Nga, also in Thailand, the Natai residential project creates an ocean view for everyone by emulating the landscape and architecturally interpreting its topography.
 Each unit has a garden to express the feeling of being on the waterfront.